 Ready to replace your HVAC equipment but your head is spinning over which to choose?
 We’re here to simplify the installation process for you.
-Here you’ll get the quick-read definition, the pros and the cons so you’re armed with the knowledge to make the right decision for your household.
+Here you’ll get the quick-read definition and the pros and the cons so you’re armed with the knowledge to make the right decision for your household.

 Terminology tip: the equipment below applies to your heating or cooling system.